AlexandrePieroux/DNFC/README.md

-Pieroux Alexandre ULg 2016-2017
+Pieroux Alexandre

 Dynamic Network Flow Classification
 ===================================

-This project aim to implement a fast dynamic flow classification algorithm with hardware offloading.
+This project aim to implement a fast dynamic flow classification algorithm in networks.
+The code is being ported form C to C++.

 Algorithm used in the project library.
    - Safe Memory Reclamation        (http://www.research.ibm.com/people/m/michael/podc-2002.pdf)